jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 Here are questions you can answer after going through this chapter

+* :ref:`What is a Test Driven Development Environment?`
 * :ref:`How can I make a Python Test Driven Development Environment manually?<how to manually make a python test driven development environment on Windows without Windows SubSystem Linux>`
 * :ref:`How can I make a Python Test Driven Development Environment automatically?<how to automatically make a python test driven development environment automatically on Windows without Windows SubSystem Linux>`
 * :ref:`How can I change directories?<how to change directory>`